Fordham Law School

 Where Students Make an Impact on Corporate Culture

 At Fordham, learning about corporate law is not limited to casebooks; students dive into live cases and controversies.
 “Some come to the basic Corporations class scared or thinking they are going to hate it because business is boring or evil,” says Professor Sean Griffith.
-“But then they open their eyes to how fun and intellectually stimulating the cases are, and learn something they had been resisting their whole lives.
+“But then they open their eyes to how fun and intellectually stimulating the cases are and learn something they had been resisting their whole lives.
 It’s great being a part of that process.”

 One reason Fordham Law’s students get so inspired is because they, too, are part of the process—doing research for real corporate law cases.
 Those in Professor Griffith’s Mergers and Acquisitions seminar, for instance, monitor his portfolio of acquired companies, pull the companies’ supplemental disclosures from EDGAR (the SEC’s electronic data system), and analyze them.
 This work finds its way into cases Griffith argues in court.
 “We follow the litigation from the complaints through to settlement, looking at both sides of the case,” he says.
 “Students love this connection between the classroom and the courtroom.”